ptagseth/kanoa-software/src/pages/website-privacy-statement.md

 # Website Privacy Statement

-This Privacy Statement sets forth the information gathering, use, and dissemination practices of www.nicolecoope.com and/or its affiliates, partners, and assigns, ("Kanoa") in connection with the World Wide Web site located at www.nicolecoope.com, and any affiliated subpages ("Site").
+This Privacy Statement sets forth the information gathering, use, and dissemination practices of www.kanoacon.com and/or its affiliates, partners, and assigns, ("Kanoa") in connection with the World Wide Web site located at www.kanoacon.com, and any affiliated subpages ("Site").
 This Privacy Statement applies solely to information Kanoa learns about you or obtains from you when you visit Kanoa’s Site.
 This Privacy Statement does not address or govern any information gathering, use, or dissemination practices related to information collected in any other way.

 **This Privacy Statement does not address or govern the collection, maintenance, use, or disclosure of any private health information.
-Additional information about your rights with respect to your private health information is available in the HIPAA disclosure statement available at www.nicolecoope.com or directly from Kanoa.**
+Additional information about your rights with respect to your private health information is available in the HIPAA disclosure statement available at www.kanoacon.com or directly from Kanoa.**

-Kanoa can be contacted by mail at 1933 Norma Rd NE, Tacoma, Washington, 98422, by phone at (253) 426-5319, or by e-mail at info@crossroadcounsel.com.
+Kanoa can be contacted by mail at PO Box 25282 Federal Way, Washington 98093, by phone at (253) 240-9914, or by e-mail at info@kanoacon.com.

 Your access or use of the Site constitutes your legally binding acceptance of, and agreement to, this Privacy Statement.
 This Privacy Statement may be changed at any time.
 It is your obligation as a user visiting the Site to familiarize yourself with this Privacy Statement.
 Any change to this Privacy Statement shall also be effective as to any visitor who has visited the Site before the change was made.